Home arrow Destinations arrow Africa & Madagascar arrow Madagascar arrow Madagascar Travel Guide

 You will need a passport that is valid for at least six months beyond your intended stay in Madagascar and must contain at least one completely blank page for the entry visa.
 Be careful to comply as failure to do so may result in the authorities denying you entry into the country.

 British, other EU, American and Canadian passport-holders require a visa for entry to Madagascar.
-Visas may be issued by a Malagasy embassy or on arrival in Antananarivo.
+Visas may be issued by a Malagasy embassy or on arrival in Antananarivo, where they cost €18/ US$20

 Must haves

-Take a large, powerful torch, spare batteries, camera, binoculars (large 8x40 are recommended), a sun-hat, sun block and insect repellent when travelling through wildlife areas.
+Take a good torch, spare batteries, camera, binoculars (large 8x40 are recommended), a sun-hat, sun block and insect repellent when travelling through wildlife areas.
 If visiting a rainforest, pack a waterproof jacket and comfortable shoes.
 If you are camping, take warm clothing, a towel and soap, antiseptic wipes and a roll of toilet paper.
 By the sea, old trainers or ‘jelly shoes’ will help to protect your feet.

 Most urban centres of any size have shops, galleries and vibrant markets where a wide range of souvenirs may be purchased.
+Items like sunblock and underwear are difficult to obtain outside of Antananarivo, Tamatave and Nosy Be.

 Malagasy cuisine has elements of both Indonesian and French culinary styles.
 Please do inform us of any special dietary requirements before you depart.
 Outside of the main centres, vegetarians may find the menu a little monotonous.